What is an RSA Certificate? How RSA Certificate Works?

 • High Security: As it is based on the difficulty of getting two large and random prime numbers, no one can decrypt the data without a private key.

-• Digital Signatures: RSA is also used for creating digital signatures, which are used to prove the authenticity of a message or document.
+• Digital Signatures: RSA is also used to create digital signatures, which are used to prove the authenticity of a message or document.

 Now, let us see where RSA is used.